frc3748/Code-Team-Guide/docs/SwerveDrive/swerveMath.md

 - $\vec{v}$ is the target velocity vector of the robot
 - $v_x$ is the field oriented $x$-velocity of the robot
-- $v_y$ is the field oriented y-velocity of the robot
+- $v_y$ is the field oriented $y$-velocity of the robot

 In order for the robot to always move relative to the field rather than itself, we need to rotate the field commands by the inverse of the robot rotation.
-For instance, if the driver wants the robot to move forward, the input vector for that might look like $\begin{bmatrix} 1 \\ 0 \end{bmatrix}$(remember the x-axis is forward).
+For instance, if the driver wants the robot to move forward, the input vector for that might look like $\begin{bmatrix} 1 \\ 0 \end{bmatrix}$(remember the $x$-axis is forward).
 So, for the robot to always move relative to the field, the vector needs to be rotated opposite to the robot's rotation on the field.
-So, if the robot is rotated 45 degrees relative to the field(towards the left wall), the input vector needs to be rotated -45 degrees, so the forward input vector from before would now be $\begin{bmatrix} .71 \\ .71 \end{bmatrix}$ (notice that the magnitude of the vector -- the speed -- doesn't change):
+So, if the robot is rotated $45^\circ$ relative to the field(towards the left wall), the input vector needs to be rotated $-45^\circ$, so the forward input vector from before would now be $\begin{bmatrix} .71 \\ .71 \end{bmatrix}$ (notice that the magnitude of the vector -- the speed -- doesn't change):

 ![fieldToRobot.png](images/fieldToRobot.png)

 Therefore, for every field relative input that we get from the controller, we need to rotate it by the inverse of the robot rotation before feeding it through the kinematics to get the wheel velocities.
 This can be done with a rotation matrix.
-We have to multiply the field relative velocity vector $v$ with the rotation matrix to get the robot-relative velocity:
+We have to multiply the field relative velocity vector $\vec{v}$ with the rotation matrix to get the robot-relative velocity:

 $$
 \displaylines{